Have you ever wondered how safe the applications you use everyday are?

 Are these applications so safe that the only ones

-are those hackers that we have seen on T.V and movies,
+hackers that you see on TV and in movies,

 and probably speak binary as their second language?

 We are sorry to burst your bubble, but the truth is far from that,

 and it probably takes a much less extraordinary person